-4 Significant accounting policies
+5 Significant accounting policies

-4.1 Statement of compliance
+5.1 Statement of compliance

 The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRSs) as issued by International Accounting Standards Board (IASB) and applicable U.A.E. laws.
-These financial statements are presented in United Arab Emirates Dirham (AED) which is the Entity's functional and presentation currency.
+These financial statements are presented in Arab Emirates Dirham (AED) which is the Entity's functional and presentation currency.

-4.2 Basis of preparation
+5.2 Basis of preparation

-The financial statements have been prepared on the historical cost basis except for financial instruments that are measured at fair values, as explained in the accounting policies below.
+The financial statements have been prepared on the historical cost basis except for financial instruments that are measured at fair values, as explained in the accounting policies as follows.